 The steps are the same in the Linux Mint operating system too.
 Nothing different should be done for getting the complete screenshot of your screen or the partial portions.
 You could simply utilize numerous 3rd party applications too for the purpose.

-Ubuntu/Linux screen capture video
+How to screen capture a video on Ubuntu/Linux?

 Here are some of the videos for taking screenshots in Linux or Ubuntu which might help you in the process.